Kdauda-lab/alx-higher_level_programming/0x03-python-data_structures/README.md

 4-new_in_list.py -  a function that prints all integers of a list, in reverse order.
-7-add_tuple.py - A program that adds two tuples 8-multiple_returns.py - A program that returns a tuple with the length and first character of a string
+7-add_tuple.py - A program that adds two tuples 8-multiple_returns.py - A program that returns a tuple with the length and first character of a string 9-max_integer.py - A program that checks for the max number